Inside: Your family time together isn’t going as planned. Now what?

 Thirty-five minutes from start to finish is probably a new record for the shortest amount of time a six-year-old has spent at the North Pole.

-Family Expectations vs. Family Experiences
+Family Time: Expectations vs. Experiences

 Here’s the thing.
 My child marches to the beat of a different drummer.
 Always has.
 I can’t really explain why, but a lot of the things that other kids love….she just doesn’t.